Down arrow icon Header bottom white curve

 Reading interventions are monitored and co-ordinated by the English Subject Leader.

 During Parents Evening in October and February, teachers discuss children’s progress in reading and discuss targets and ways to help their child in reading.
 In July, Parents receive their child’s yearly report, which includes their child’s current level for reading.
-Statutory Reading Assessments take place at the end of EYFS, KS1 and KS2.
-Statutory Reading Moderation takes places through the LA as part of a cycle within EYFS and KS1.
+Statutory Reading Assessments take place at the end of EYFS and KS2.

 Ensuring high quality teaching and learning